tonyzhao-jt/LLM-PQ/README.md

 - QLLM: the customized LLM workload and its quantized version
 - LPTorch: the inner most quantization support for the LM, implement different quantization scheme.

+Due to the similar reason, later two's performance is not a SOTA. **If this repo / paper is getting popular 🤑🤑🤑, we will consider merging / updates the later two.**

 ### Docker (Recommended)
 You can use the docker file under the dockerfiles.
 We also provides one pre-built image: